Last Updated on

 And the funds above are one of the best ELSS funds that have been in existence for last several years now.
 But do not think of this as advice of best-ELSS-funds-to-invest kind of list.
 The data is just for illustration purposes.

 - PPF returns have mostly ranged from 8.0% to 8.7% in the recent past (now 7.1%).
 To know more about PPF account interest rate in different banks, check the updated latest PPF interest rates.

 - The years with green coloured PPF-return grids indicate that the PPF was the better performing when compared with other ELSS funds in that year.
 Like in 2008, PPF delivered 8% whereas the chosen set of ELSS funds gave average returns of -54% with individual funds delivering anything between -48% to -63%.
 Similarly, in 2011, PPF did better than ELSS schemes.

 - The years with red PPF return grids show that ELSS gave higher returns than PPF in those years.
 For example: in 2017, ELSS returns ranged from 26% to 46%.
 Obviously PPF couldn’t match that with its 8%.

 - The smaller grids (max/min) show the maximum and minimum annual return for different ELSS funds for that given year.

 It’s clear from above that depending on the market conditions, the ELSS returns can have wild fluctuations.
-PPF returns on the other hand are more or less constant due to government’s blessings.
+PPF returns, on the other hand, are more or less constant due to the government’s blessings.

 So where PPF returns average around 8%, tax saving ELSS mutual funds have the potential to deliver a much superior return – a 12% to 15% average returns is possible, but not guaranteed.
 And the top best ELSS funds have given much better returns than these average returns.